 Please help fight the horrific suicide epidemic that takes bright lives and leaves families devastated.
 Contributions are tax deductible.

-Grants from your donations have been made every year from 2017 through 2023 to the following research labs and organizations.
-The total graned to date is $186,500.
+Grants from your donations have been made every year since 2017 to the following research labs and organizations.
+The total granted to date is $226,500.
 Thank you!!!

-Dr. Cha's research focuses on suicide and self-injury among youth.
+Dr. Cha's is the inaugural core faculty member for the Yale Center for Brain and Mind Health.
+Her research focuses on suicide and self-injury among youth.
 Her research will improve prediction of suicide risk by using computer learning to analyze thought patterns.

 Dr. Blumberg’s research focuses on the genetic, developmental and environmental causes of mood disorders using state-of-the-art brain scanning.
 Her work has led to identifying brain circuitry differences in those who have made suicide attempts.
 By understanding the development of these brain circuitry differences, we can develop new methods for earlier detection, more effective interventions and prevention.

 Current treatments for depression often take weeks to work, do not work for everyone, and may not continue to work in many cases.
-Dr. Denny is researching novel drugs that work rapidly and are highly effective in preventing depression.
-She is also looking at ways to test individuals to identify who would benefit from such medication.
+Dr. Denny is researching ketamine's effect as a prophylactic for depression.
+Her lab recently identified three new compounds that work with serotonin receptors and another novel compound that all work as effective prophylactics.

 Like Travis, many suicidal people do not self-report.
 Dr. Nock has adapted an implicit association test to identify individuals predisposed to attempting suicide.
 He is also developing ways of using devices such as smartphones and fitbits as well as social media data to detect suicide risk.